 Brazil is one of the world’s leading cotton producers.
-Thanks to various economic and technological interventions – such as targeted government support, the emergence of new cotton producing regions, and precision farming technologies – Brazil’s cotton production is thriving and some analysts predict could rise further than expected.
+Thanks to various economic and technological interventions – such as targeted government support, the emergence of new cotton producing regions, and precision farming technologies – Brazil’s cotton production is thriving.
 As one of the world’s largest consumers of cotton fibre as well, Brazil is a key country for BCI to continue to improve the uptake and flow of Better Cotton across the supply chain.

 Who is BCI’s Partner in Brazil?

-ABRAPA (Associação Brasileira dos Produtores de Algodão) has been BCI’s Implementing Partner since 2010.
-They became a Strategic Partner in 2014 after completing a benchmarking exercise which aligned ABRAPA’s own ABR (Algodão Brasileira Responsável / Responsible Brazilian Cotton) programme, with the Better Cotton Standard.
+Associação Brasileira dos Produtores de Algodão (ABRAPA) became a BCI Implementing Partner in 2010.
+The organisation became a Strategic Partner in 2014 after completing a thorough benchmarking process which aligned ABRAPA’s own ABR (Algodão Brasileira Responsável / Responsible Brazilian Cotton) Standard, with the Better Cotton Standard.

 Who grows Better Cotton?

 Brazil is the world’s largest Better Cotton producing country.
 In the 2018-19 cotton season, 312 ABR/BCI Farmers produced 2,027,000 tonnes of Better Cotton, a 34% increase on the previous season.
 Cotton was grown on 1,121,000 hectares.

 Cotton is sown from February to March and harvested from September to December.

 Stories from the Field